 What to Do (and Avoid) After Your Wax

-No Vigorous Activity
+Avoid Vigorous Activity

 You need to exfoliate once in a while to keep from getting in-grown hairs.
 Ask for exfoliating suggestions at the spa.
-Usually, I just use body wash that has scrubbing beads in it, and I like to make sugar scrubs.
+Usually, I just use a body wash that has scrubbing beads in it, and I like to make sugar scrubs.

 - Exfoliating before a wax can help ensure that dead skin cells don't prevent your hair from being pulled out by the root.